ABI Generation

 - Only

-Tokenrecord is included (no internal helper types) mint_publicis async (is_async: true) and returns aFuturemint_privateandtransfer_privatereturnRecordoutputstransfer_privatetakes aRecordinput (consuming the token)- The
+Tokenrecord is included (no internal helper types) mint_publichas afinal { }block (has_final: true) and returns aFinalin the ABImint_privateandtransfer_privatereturnRecordoutputstransfer_privatetakes aRecordinput (consuming the token)

 See Also